This guide is intended for maintainers and developers of InvenioRDM itself.

 From technical perspective, the goal is to enable faster development of automation tasks with human involvement in InvenioRDM, by not having to design and invent a new user interface for every new type of automation.
 Also, it streamlines and centralizes the UX for how users deal with requests.

-- Requests may require clarifications (i.e. a conversation) between the one creating the request and the one(s) accepting/declining it.
+- may require clarifications (i.e. a conversation) between the one creating the request and the one(s) accepting/declining it.

 The key entities in the data model: